QPAMethod/QPA/README.md

 We have added two new parameters based on GPTQ (https://github.com/IST-DASLab/gptq):

 1. --sparsity: Specifies the percentage of parameters to be retained after pruning.
-The default value is set to 1, indicating no pruning.
+The default value is set to 1, indicating sparsity=99%.
-2. --is_layered：Determines whether to merge sparse and quantized matrices into a single matrix.
+2. --is_layered：Determines whether to merge sparse matrice and quantization matrice into a single matrix.

 ## Environment